 - different currencies and languages

 At Claritum, we help clients procure a wide range of print, packaging, gifts & premiums, uniforms & apparel and a wide range of frequently ordered products and services.
-Our cloud spend management platform streamlines thousands of catalogue-based orders, so we’ve seen what works and what doesn’t.
+Our cloud suite of software streamlines thousands of catalogue-basedand RFx orders for each customer, so we’ve seen what works and what doesn’t.